Santa Barbara’s Earth Day Celebration Over the Years

 1995

 It was the 25th Anniversary of the first Earth Day celebration, and the Santa Barbara Earth Day Committee came back together to put on another massive Earth Day Festival.
-In many ways, it recreated the 1990 event; it was held at Santa Barbara City College, featured big music performances, centered on rousing environmental speeches, and assembled many community organizations.
+In many ways, it recreated the 1990 event; it was held at Santa Barbara City College, featured big musical performances like Kenny Loggins and Jackson Browne, centered on rousing environmental speeches, and assembled many community organizations.
 Youth voices and kids’ activities were included for the first time.

 In 1996, the Earth Day Committee phased as the entity that organized the event, and CEC stepped in.
 CEC experimented with holding the event on State Street and Anapamu Street in front of the Museum of Art and Library.
 The festival featured a traveling educational exhibit called Garbage and All That Trash.